Campus de Campolide

 Fax: +351 213 715 614

-Nova currently has 16.660 students, about 1 100 teachers and 743 non-academic staff, distributed through five faculties, three institutes and one school, providing a wide range of courses in all fields of knowledge.
-It offers 29 graduate courses (1st cycle), 104 masters (2nd cycle) – 3 of which are Erasmus Mundus – and 11 integrated master’s programmes, besides doctoral (3rd cycle) and postgraduate courses.
+NOVA currently has about 19.000 students, 1 491 teachers and 804 non-academic staff, distributed through five faculties, three institutes and one school, providing a wide range of courses in all fields of knowledge.

-The excellent quality of research in many areas, is also a cornerstone in the international culture of Nova, spanning beyond the European borders into Africa and the Americas.
+The excellent quality of research in many areas, is also a cornerstone in the international culture of NOVA.
+Besides intense exchanges in the European space, NOVA also develops cooperation ties with Brazil and Portuguese-speaking countries.
+It is our short term goal to also cooperate with Higher Education institutions from Latin America.